Home Blog 6 of our Favourite Experiences to have in Arctic Europe

 4. Sleep in an igloo

 A normal hotel is where you sleep and nothing more…but this is no normal hotel.
 You’ll lie in bed staring at the ice ceiling, snuggled deep into your sleeping bag (that can handle temps down to -15°F), spending ages totally transfixed by the steam coming out of your mouth.
-You’re not dreaming — this is the Sorrisniva Igloo Hotel (27,000 square feet of ice and snow), and it’s the northernmost ice hotel in the world.
+You’re not dreaming — this is the Sorrisniva Igloo Hotel (27,000 square feet of ice and snow), located just outside of Alta in Northern Norway and it’s the northernmost ice hotel in the world.

 5. Journey to the North Cape in Norway